lucky-wolf/DW2-XL/README.md

 - Ship Components have been extended to provide additional levels of various ships systems
   - This extends some of the decisions you make to be more functional and therefore viable, allowing you to play through using efficent or energy hog designs without bumping up against as many of vanilla's arbitrary limitations, or without feeling like it's a non-choice because ultiamtely you're forced to choose the one and only one viable approach after a few tech levels anyway.

+## Fleets
+- Slightly increased the size of standard fleets to include more and heavier ship classes
+- By default, fleets will use the 33% of fuel range as their operational theater
+  - Hopefully this makes them less idiotically prone to constantly running out of fuel
+  - And keeps them nearer to their operational theater

+## Ships
+- Many of the ship classes have been enlarged
+  - this offers you more flexibility in designing your ships,
+  - allows you to play with some of the more exotic technologies, and
+  - generally creating more balanced designs (the AI is helped by this change as well)
+- Ship designs have a more natural progression
+  - first you learn how to field all of the core ship classes shy of capital ships
+  - then you're given the ability to research advanced variants of those ship classes or expand into capital ships in whatever order works for your empire's growth.
+- Overall, ships are bigger in this mod than in vanilla, giving you the ability to load them up with all the fun things you've researched to have the mega battles we're all hoping for!
+- Several ship classes have been renamed

+## Crew & Star Barracks
+- Marine Barracks always branch off of related crew tech
+- Each level of Marine Barracks supports the equivalent amount of crew as the corresponding crew module
+- There are 4 levels of Marine Barracks to keep parity
+- This makes the ship designer "just work" correctly at every level

+## Sensors
+- Small sensors give some small amount of targeting bonus
+- Large sensors give a small fleet targeting bonus
+- Small sensors are always size 5
+- Large sensors are size 50 initially, and then drop to 40 for ultra long range line

 ## Armor
 - Separated out ionic armor from armor-materials
   - Ionic require you to research the base material, and then an additional tech to realize its Ionic enhanced derivative